benber86/retropgf_grants/titanoboa-800.md

 Developer Ecosystem:
 - Features such as integration with Jupyter notebooks, live blockchain interactions, and pure Python execution are pivotal for swift and efficient contract deployments.
 - Titanoboa's testing features are essential for smart-contract developers working on multiple networks such as Optimism and Mainnet.
+- Titanoboa allows Vyper developers to quickly prototype as well as thoroughly test their smart contracts.

 #### Impact metrics
 _Highlight metrics to help badgeholders understand your impact.
 You can link to data dashboards, onchain contracts, spreadsheets, or any resources._